Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 In the summer, the still water in the reflective Canal creates great shots.
 In winter, the skaters pass under the bridge, too!

 Overall, it’s quiet and peaceful if you need some time away from the main Ottawa attractions.
-You can just follow the Canal for a long walk back to the centre.
+You can also simply follow the Canal for a long walk back to the centre.

 Explore the Canadian Science and Technology Museum